romainl/ctags-patterns-for-javascript/README.md

 * no backreference,
 * a verbose and frustrating syntax.

-But we are hackers, right?
+But we are hackers, so we see challenges where others see obstacles, right?

 ### Watch and re-index